ChristofferWin/codeterraform/README.md

 Download and get started today => https://www.powershellgallery.com/packages/Get-AzVMSku/3.0.2

-## Newest release: The Terraform module "azurerm-hub-spoke"
+## Newest release: The Terraform module "azurerm-hub-spoke" t

 This module is capable of deploying an entire hub-spoke typology as per described in the Microsoft Cloud Adoption Framework.
 See the <a href="https://github.com/ChristofferWin/codeterraform/releases/tag/1.0.0-hub-spoke">Release page</a> for more information!